bpires/handbook/js/index.md

 Is a particular feature provided by React or Vue?
 Or is it "plain JavaScript", or "vanilla JavaScript" as often called?

-In this book I talk about JavaScript, the language.

-Without complicating your learning process with things that are outside of it, and provided by external ecosystems.
+In this book I talk about JavaScript, the language, without complicating your learning process with things that are outside of it, and provided by external ecosystems.

 ## A brief intro to the syntax of JavaScript